-- The listed DBE must own and operate at least one fully licensed, insured, and operational truck used on the contract. - The DBE receives credit for the total value of the transportation services it provides on the contract, using trucks it owns, insures, and operates, and using drivers it employs. - The DBE may lease trucks from another DBE firm, including an owner-operator who is certified as a DBE.
-The DBE that leases trucks from another DBE firm receives credit for the total value of the transportation services the lessee DBE provides on the contract. - The DBE may also lease trucks from a non-DBE firm or a non-DBE owneroperator.
-The DBE that leases trucks from a non-DBE is entitled to credit for the total value of the transportation services provided by the lessee, up to the value of services provided by DBE-owned trucks or leased trucks with DBE employee drivers.
+- The listed DBE must own and operate at least 1 fully licensed, insured, and operational truck used on the contract. - The DBE receives credit for the total value of the transportation services it provides on the contract, using trucks it owns, insures, and operates, and using drivers it employs. - The DBE may lease trucks from another DBE firm, including an owner-operator who is certified as a DBE.
+The DBE that leases trucks from another DBE firm receives credit for the total value of the transportation services the lessee DBE provides on the contract.